 How Do We Prove Negligence in a Medical Malpractice Claim?

 After a medical malpractice claim is filed, the resulting litigation can be an emotionally and financially taxing endeavor.
-Depending on the type of suit being filed, the defendant (i.e. the responsible party or institution) will try to do everything they can to not be held accountable for their negligence—often hiring their own expert legal representation to do so.
+Depending on the type of suit being filed, the defendant (i.e. the responsible party or institution) will try to do everything they can to not be held accountable for their negligence—often hiring their own expert lawyers to do so.